• Skip to primary navigation

 A white mixing bowl with dry ingredients and butter and a pastry cutter.

-Unbaked strawberry scones on a baking sheet.
+Unbaked strawberry scones on a baking sheet lined with parchment paper.

 Recipe FAQs